Mini-Dict of premodern texts, people, places and terms

 wabi cha: see cha no yu

-Name: 和歌 "Japanese song", a term meant to contrast with 漢詩 (kanshi, "Chinese poem").
-The waka is the most prevalent form of premodern Japanese poem (the other two major forms being linked verse [renga], and haiku).
-It has a rhythm of 5-7-5-7-7, is generally constrained to the aesthetic conditions of miyabi, and often has a top and bottom.
-The modern tanka has the same structure of 5-7-5-7-7 and, while it might be traditional in content as well, there are tanka that explore topics that would never have been allowed into a premodern waka that is meant to be taken seriously.
+Waka is generally constrained to the aesthetic conditions of miyabi, and often has a top and bottom.
+The modern tanka has the same structure of 5-7-5-7-7 and, while it might be traditional in content as well, there are tanka that explore topics that would never have been allowed in a premodern waka.

 warrior code: see bushidō